-Tuna Steaks are an under some of our favorite seafood.
+Tuna Steaks are some of our favorite seafood.
 The simplest to cook, in my opinion, outside of shrimp and they are extremely versatile.
 These basically make themselves!

 You Will Need:

 * Tuna Steaks (wild caught, fresh or frozen)